LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Discussion

 \section{Discussion}

-Contemporary object detection research has often adhered to the axiom that deeper networks yield superior semantic abstraction.
-However, our findings challenge this convention within the specific domain of maritime surveillance.
-As evidenced by the ablation studies (Tables \ref{tab:ablation_soda}--\ref{tab:ablation_shiprs}), the baseline YOLOv9e, which retains the deep P5 layers (stride 32), consistently underperformed compared to our proposed P2-P3-P4 configuration.
-We interpret this as a manifestation of architectural mismatch rather than a lack of model capacity.
-The "expansion-only" strategies adopted by prior works \cite{YOLO-RSA, YOLO-Ssboat}, which add P2 or P6 layers while retaining P5, fail to address the root cause of feature dilution.
-Our results demonstrate that pruning the P5 layer is as critical as adding the P2 layer.
-By removing the P5 block, we not only eliminated the source of background noise introduced by excessive receptive fields but also secured the computational budget necessary to process the computationally expensive high-resolution P2 features.
-This "Less is More" approach proves that structural alignment with target characteristics is more potent than mere depth scaling.
+Contemporary object detection research has generally assumed that deeper feature hierarchies yield better semantic abstraction.
+Our findings challenge this assumption in the domain of ship detection in optical remote sensing imagery.
+As shown in the ablation studies (Tables~\ref{tab:ablation_soda}--\ref{tab:ablation_shiprs}), the baseline YOLOv9-E, which retains the deep P5 level (stride $2^5\!=\!32$), consistently underperformed the proposed P2--P4 configuration across all four datasets.
+We interpret this as a consequence of architectural mismatch rather than insufficient model capacity.
+The ``expansion-only'' strategies adopted by prior works~\cite{YOLO-RSA, YOLO-Ssboat}, which append additional pyramid levels while retaining P5, fail to address the root cause of feature dilution.
+Our ablation results make this point concrete.
+On SODA-A, naively appending a P2 head while keeping P5 (the expansion-only configuration) improved the F1-score from 0.828 to only 0.833, yet once P5 was pruned, F1 rose to 0.836 with 64\% fewer parameters.
+This pattern was consistent across all four datasets, demonstrating that pruning the P5 level is as important as introducing the P2 level.
+Removing the deepest stage eliminates the background contamination introduced by excessive receptive fields and offsets much of the computational cost of processing the high-resolution P2 features, keeping the overall budget comparable to the baseline.
+This ``Less is More'' outcome shows that aligning the architecture with the target scale distribution is more effective than expansion-only strategies that simply add pyramid levels on top of the conventional P3--P5 head.

-The qualitative success of LiM-YOLO in detecting densely packed small vessels and narrow targets (as seen in Fig. \ref{fig:qualitative_results}) directly validates our Minor Axis Occupancy Ratio ($\rho_{minor}$) hypothesis.
-In the baseline model ($S=32$), the average ship width (17.34 pixels) resulted in sub-pixel feature representation ($\rho_{minor} < 1$), forcing the network to rely on weak contextual cues rather than explicit spatial features.
-By shifting the detection head to start at P2 ($S=4$), LiM-YOLO ensures $\rho_{minor} \ge 1$ even for the smallest targets in the 95\% quantile range.
-This shift effectively raises the Nyquist sampling rate \cite{Shannon} of the feature extractor, preventing the aliasing of high-frequency spatial details such as ship boundaries and orientations.
-The detection of the 'Frigate' missed by ground truth annotations in ShipRSImageNet \cite{ShipRSImageNet} further supports this.
+The qualitative success of LiM-YOLO in detecting densely packed small ships and narrow targets (Fig.~\ref{fig:qualitative_results}) directly supports the feature dilution analysis presented in Section~\ref{sec:prob_dilution}.
+By shifting the shallowest detection level from P3 to P2, LiM-YOLO satisfies the spatial representability condition $S \le L_{minor}$ for the central 95\% of the observed scale distribution, preserving the spatial cues required for accurate boundary regression.
+The detection of a ``Frigate'' missed even by the ground truth annotations in ShipRSImageNet~\cite{ShipRSImageNet} further illustrates the detection sensitivity of the P2--P4 configuration.